Core Encryption Mechanism

 -FilePath |

 Yes | A single .bite file, or a folder searched recursively for .bite files.
-Files without a <Source ConnectionString="…"></c |
+Files without a <Source> element with a ConnectionString attribute are silently skipped. |

 -VaultName |